SAKSHI-DHUMAL/Octanet-Internship-Task/README.md

 # Octanet-Internship-Task
-Here I'am uploaded the task of Octanet internship which can done bye me
+Here I'am uploaded the task of Octanet internship which can done by me.